TimonLukas/tknb/README.md

         # Some custom stuff has to be passed, so you must accept *args and **kwargs
         super().__init__(*args, **kwargs)

+        # self.root is a tkinter.Tk object created by the library
+        # It's the "root object" for your GUI
         self.root.title(window_title)

         self.label = Label(self.root, text="Hello world!")